-The Mississippi River is the fourth longest river in the world, flowing 2,350 miles from Lake Itasca in Minnesota to the Gulf of Mexico.
-In Minnesota, the river flows through valleys, bluffs, prairies, and woodlands in a variety of flow rates and widths.
+The Mississippi River is the fourth longest river in the world and the largest on the continent, flowing 2,350 miles from Lake Itasca in Minnesota to the Gulf of Mexico.
+In Minnesota, the river flows through valleys, bluffs, prairies and woodlands in a variety of flow rates and widths.
 Portions of the river have been designated as a Wild and Scenic river.
 There are ten mapped segments of the Mississippi River in Minnesota, beginning at the source and ending on the Minnesota/Iowa border.
-Double your fun: try paddling and biking the river!
+Mississippi means "Great River" in Ojibwe.
+The water trail was established in 1967.

 Water trail segments and maps